 We welcome all assistance dogs – except on the Isle of May and Noss as noted above.

 What facilities are on the reserve, particularly toilets?

-Go to our Scotland's National Nature Reserves page, select the reserve you plan to visit and then its ‘Visiting’ page.
+Visit our Nature Reserves page, select the reserve you plan to visit and then its ‘Getting involved’ page.
 There you will find directions to the reserve, transport options, details of any visitor centre, toilets, trails, picnic areas and links to leaflets.

 If we do not provide toilets we will give details of the nearest facilities.
 If you’re concerned you may need the toilet on a reserve please follow the simple advice in the Scottish Outdoor Access Code.

 With some exceptions, yes – and where this is possible in a responsible and thoughtful manner.
 Riding on established trails is usually fine but please remember that they are shared with people of all abilities seeking to enjoy the nature for which the reserve is managed.